And we, the bones, become ashes and powder

 Simone Dompeyre Artistic Director

-The poet walks through the mirror, the dancer is attracted by the reflection.
+Poet crosses the mirror, the dancer is attracted by the reflection.

-Simone Dompeyre Artistic Director of the TRAVERSE VIDEO festival
+Simone Dompeyre Artistic Director of the Festival TRAVERSE VIDEO

 Learn More

-Performance (duration 9-13min)
+Performance (Duration : 9-13min)

 Music Samuel Barber Adagio For Strings